Hadsga/Home-Credit-Default-Risk/Mod/model.md

 2 Exploratory data analyses
 ---------------------------

--   Getting an initial overview on the data.
+-   Getting an initial overview of the data.

 <!-- -->